 Marine Flechet graduated in Engineering Sciences with a master in Biomedical Engineering from the University of Liège, Belgium and the EPFL, Switzerland.
 She was the recipient of the best master’s thesis in Biomedical Engineering award and the best master’s thesis in Engineering award.

-Marine Flechet is currently pursuing a PhD in the Department & Laboratory of Intensive Care Medicine at the KU Leuven, Belgium.
-She focuses on developing clinical prediction models to the patient bedside.
+Marine Flechet realized a PhD in the Department & Laboratory of Intensive Care Medicine at the KU Leuven, Belgium.
+She focused on developing clinical prediction models to the patient bedside.

 Fabian Güiza graduated in Engineering with a master in Electronics from Bogotá, Colombia and a master in Artificial Intelligence from the KU Leuven, Belgium.
 He is currently a project leader of the research group at the Department & Laboratory of Intensive Care Medicine at the KU Leuven.